pi-base/web/paper.md

 is to gain access to its deployment workflows, not via the application itself.

-However, as a client-side application, there is no way to contribute to the π-Base through its website.
+As a client-side application, there is no way to contribute data to the π-Base through its web application.
 Instead, its contribution workflow is offloaded to GitHub's infrastructure using the `pi-base/data` repository [@pibasedata].
 Three directories (`properties`, `spaces`, and `theorems`) contain Markdown files with YAML frontmatter.
 Each